Centralized Security Monitoring for Modern Enterprises

 • Strategic SIEM roadmap with business alignment

-• Architecture design for scalable and future-proof SIEM infrastructures
+• Architecture design for flexible and future-proof SIEM infrastructures

 • Integration into existing security operations and IT landscapes